What Are Graphic Organizers In Education

 Historical Context

 The use of visual aids in education dates back centuries, but the modern concept of graphic organizers gained prominence in the latter half of the 20th century.
 Educators and researchers began to recognize the potential of visual tools to enhance learning and comprehension.
-The work of David Ausubel on advance organizers in the 1960s laid some of the groundwork.
+Still, the work of David Ausubel on advance organizers in the 1960s laid some of the groundwork.
 Advance organizers are introductory information presented before new material to help students organize and assimilate the new information.

 Essential Concepts